-3 MIDI Channel Disable
+MIDI Channel Disable

 You can disable response to any MIDI channel that you want.
-Disabling a channel causes the RE-210 ignore incoming MIDI information on that channel.
+Disabling a channel causes the RE-220 to ignore incoming MIDI information on that channel.
 This is useful if you have an external MIDI tone generator, and wish to dedicate one or more MIDI channels to the tone generator.

-For this setting, pressing the Up/Down button selects a channel from 1 to 16.
-To change ON/OFF status, press the Up/Down button while pressing and holding the MIDI Channel Disable button for the selected channel.
-When it's OFF, a small dot appears on the first Letter of the display.
-The default is 0 N for all channels.
+To disable a MIDI channel, first press the UP/DOWN button one or more times to select a channel from 1 to 16.
+To change ON/OFF status for that channel, press and hold the MIDI Channel Disable button, then press the UP/DOWN button.
+When a channel is disabled (OFF), a small dot appears on the first Letter of the display.
+The default is ON for allchannels.

-Transmit MIDI Channel
+4 Transmit MIDI Channel

-This parameter enables you to specify the channel on which the RE-210 transmits MIDI Data.
+This parameter enables you to specify the channel on which the RE-220 transmits MIDI Data.
 The channel can be set to OFF, and 1 to 16.
 If it is set to OFF, MIDI messages are not transmitted.